petelinmn/tetris-engine/readme.md

 ## tetris-engine
-### is a light-weight javascript library for developing custom tetris-game yourself
+### is the light-weight javascript library for developing custom tetris-game yourself

 For developing you will need webpack.

+### Get Started

 ```js
 let Engine = require('tetris-engine');